GiuliaEd/GiuliaEd.github.io/about.md

 permalink: /about/
 ---

 This is Giulia's personal blog (yes, I know--it's old school).
+I use it to jot down things that I want to remember.

 [My Goodreads page](https://www.goodreads.com/user/show/28543264-giulia)